Film Career Finder

 For these reasons, many Screenwriters and TV Writers may decide to take matters into their own hands and produce projects.
 Many Screenwriters become hyphenates such as a Writer-Director or Writer-Producer to have more control over their work.
 TV Writers may decide to produce their own web series or another example of their work to get the attention of those who could greenlight a bigger project.

 While this is a career path may contain moments of frustration and disappointment, it’s also one that can bring great creative fulfillment and excitement.
+If you stick with it through the ups and downs, there’s a good chance you will succeed.

 Experience & Skills